simonsobs/sotodlib/docs/site_pipeline.rst

 ``````````````````

 The results of ``finalize_focal_plane`` are stored in an HDF5 file containing
-two datasets.
-The datasets are made using the ``ResultSet`` class and can be
+a dataset with additional attributes.
+The dataset is made using the ``ResultSet``
-loaded back as such.
+class and can be loaded back as such but the attributes require ``h5py``.

-The first dataset is called ``focal_plane`` and contains three columns:
+The dataset is called ``focal_plane`` and contains three columns:

 - ``dets:det_id``: The detector id
 - ``xi``: xi in radians